hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

   }
 }
 ```
+{: .source}

 However, it has also its drawbacks.
 If you write scientific workflows imperatively and you need port
-the code to use GPUs, to run on different compute architectures, or to scale up, it may be necessary
+the code to run on different compute architectures, or to scale up, it may be necessary to do
-to do considerable code refactoring.
-This is not writing _science code_, but rather _writing
+considerable code refactoring.
+This is not writing _science code_, but rather _writing orchestration
-orchestration for the said science code_ onto different deployment scenarios.
+for the said science code_ onto different deployment scenarios.

 Enter declarative programming that "expresses the logic of a computation without describing its
 control flow".
 Example: SQL.